Packrafting on the Verdon Gorge, France. Photo: Host / Blue Secret

 Packrafting

 Roll out of the tent and tuck into coffee and breakfast before packing up and setting off on foot, with your packraft stowed in the backpack provided by your host.
-The day begins with a beautiful hike along the ridges above the lake.
-After about two hours of hiking, you'll reach an old abandoned village with breathtaking views of the area - the perfect spot to take a break and enjoy a picnic lunch.
-In the afternoon, you'll continue the hike, descending towards the next lake of the adventure, Lake Chaudanne.
+The day begins with a beautiful hike along the ridges above Lake Castillion.
+After about three hours of hiking, you'll reach an old abandoned village with breathtaking views of the area – the perfect spot to take a break and enjoy a picnic lunch.
+In the afternoon, you'll continue the hike, descending towards the shore of Lake Castillion.
 Once at the water’s edge, you’ll whip the packraft out, inflate your vessel and hit the water.
-As you paddle out into this stunning setting, there’ll be chances to swim, and for the more daring, you can try a few jumps into the lake from the rocks!
-Around 90 minutes of paddling will see you to the other side of the lake, where your host’s support crew will be waiting to drive you to the charming village of Castellane, located 3 km from the lake.
-Set up camp here and head out to find sundowners and dinner in this lovely spot.
-The last taste of civilisation for a couple of days, as you'll be heading deep into the gorge tomorrow.
+As you paddle out into this stunning setting, there’ll be chances to swim, and for the more daring, you can try a few jumps into the lake from the rocks.
+Around 90 minutes of paddling will see you to the other side of the lake, where your host’s support crew will be waiting to drive you back to the charming village of Castellane.
+This will be your last taste of civilisation for a couple of days, as you'll be heading deep into the gorge tomorrow.

 Day 3